How to Make Instant Coffee Seem Gourmet

 - Add vanilla – if you drink your coffee with milk, add a small amount of vanilla extract to the milk.
 Vanilla extract doesn’t blend that well with coffee on its own, but the mellow notes of vanilla work really well when you’re already adding a splash of cream.
 Vanilla sugar and vanilla syrup are other great additions.

-- Steam that milk – heat up your milk in a microwave and whisk it well with a small whisk (or stir very vigorously) to froth it up and give your drink a latte feel.
+- Steam that milk – heat up your milk in a microwave (you can read reviews of convection microwaves and get a new one if your microwave is more than 10 years old).
+Whisk the milk well with a small whisk (or stir very vigorously) to froth it up and give your drink a latte feel.

 I use instant (Via) over ice all the time in the summer, making a very concentrated brew and pouring over a big cup of ice, then adding syrup and milk.
 What are your favorite ways to fix up instant coffee, or other coffees that are less-than-great to start out with?